 But also remember that grains themselves have different characteristics.
 Corn and oats tend to be considered “bad guys” when it comes to triggering canine food allergies.
 Starchy binders like white potato can spike insulin and cause a host of complications, too.
 That’s why we mainly stick with foods that use “alternative” carb binders such as sweet potatoes, brown rice, green peas, or chickpeas.
 These are more novel to a dog’s system, not necessarily converted to sugar as quickly, and often less likely to cause sensitivities.

 Vets and animal nutritionists continue to remind us that the digestive system (the “gut”) has a tremendous impact on the body’s overall immune system.
 So we like to supplement Maizy’s daily diet with a pet-specific probiotic and plant-based enzyme powder called “Digest-All Plus” by Wholistic Pet.
 We just sprinkle about a half-teaspoon over her morning meal.
 In addition, we add about a teaspoon of Grizzly Salmon Oil for dogs, half a teaspoon of coconut oil, plus another teaspoon of organic ground flaxseed.
-This is a great way to include a boost of calming Omega-3s, which can help soothe skin and coat problems.
+This is a great way to include a boost of calming Omega-3s, which can help soothe our itchy dog’s skin and coat problems.

 Human doctors often advise surgical or arthritis patients to “stay ahead of the pain” with specific, timed medication doses.
 In much the same way, Maizy’s vet advocates “staying ahead of the itch” with a low-dose antihistamine at regular intervals.
-Depending upon the severity level of Maizy’s seasonal allergies, this sometimes works wonderfully … and sometimes not at all.
+Depending upon the severity level of Maizy’s seasonal allergies, this sometimes works wonderfully… and sometimes not at all.
 We started her out on Benadryl, which is fairly safe but can cause considerable drowsiness.

-Currently, we find that a very small dose of the prescription antihistamine Hydroxyzine is a bit more effective at keeping her comfortable, calm, and alert.
+Currently, we find that a very small dose of the prescription antihistamine Hydroxyzine is a bit more effective at keeping her comfortable, calm and alert.
 I no longer use sustained regimens of prednisone with any of my pups, due to the high potential for long-term side effects — including immune system suppression, plus pronounced liver and kidney damage.
 However, this is a personal choice that should be discussed with a qualified veterinarian.
 In cases where a dog is unable to achieve relief any other way, it can sometimes be the only realistic option.

 I haven’t really embraced the essential oil craze, but based on a decent amount of observational evidence, I’d say it’s certainly worth trying as a supportive approach (for both the dog and the frazzled human caregiver).
 If you prefer pre-packaged pet oils, it’s often safest to stick with established brands (such as Pampered Pet).
 However, here at my house we whip up our own — it’s easy, and I can monitor every ingredient with my own eyes!